Quintuple meter: 20th century

 Written during the war, the third movement, Andante calmo, of Benjamin Britten's String Quartet No. 1 (1941) is in 5/4.
 The Ludus Tonalis by Hindemith (1942) has several instances of quintuple meter: its Preludium and retrograde-inverted Postludium each have a Solenne, largo section in 15/8; Fugue II in G is in 5/8; and though Fugue VIII in D is notated in 4/4, its music is predominantly in 5/4, so shifts one beat forward each measure with respect to its notated meter.
 The Passacaglia for piano (1943) by Walter Piston is in quintuple meter.

 In the post-war period, Gian Carlo Menotti used a quintuple-meter funeral march as an instrumental transition to the final scene of his opera The Consul (1950), and Britten set "Green Leaves Are We, Red Rose Our Golden Queen", the opening chorus from his opera Gloriana, Op.
 53 (1952–1953, rev. 1966), in 5/4 time.
 Dmitri Shostakovich set Fugues 12, 17, and 19 from his Twenty-Four Preludes and Fugues for piano, Op.
 87 (1950–1951) entirely in 5/4 time, and also interspersed this time signature with other meters in Preludes 9, 20, and 24, and in Fugues 15 and 16 from the same collection.
 Fugue No 17 in A♭ major follows in the Slavic tradition of "naturally" flowing music in five time.

 Quintuple meter is sometimes employed to characterize particular variations of works in variation form.
 Examples include the third movement, "Variations on a Ground", from the Double Concerto for Two Violins and Orchestra, Op.
 49 (1929), by Gustav Holst (11th and 18th variations in 5/4), "Variation IV: Più mosso" (in 5/8 time), in Part I of The Age of Anxiety: Symphony No. 2 (1949) by Leonard Bernstein.
 Britten composed his Canticle III ("Still Falls the Rain"), Op.
 55 (1954), in variation form, with the "Theme", "Variation IV", and "Variation VI" all in 5/4.
 In a similar fashion, extended single-movement compositions may set off large sections by using contrasting meters.
 Quintuple meter is used in this way by Rob du Bois in his Concerto for Two Violins and Orchestra (1979), where bars 160–175 and 227–277 are in 5/8.

 In the minimal music that emerged in the late 1960s, quintuple meter is not often encountered.
-A rare exception is found in an early work by Steve Reich, Reed Phase (1966), which is built on the constant repetition of a five-note basic unit in steady quavers.
+A rare exception is found in an early work by Steve Reich, Reed Phase (1966), which is built on the constant repetition of a five-note basic unit in steady eighth notes.